 Common Humanity vs Isolation

-we are not alone in our suffering.
+and that we are not alone in our suffering.

-over isolation when dealing
+of isolation when dealing with loss,

 Mindfulness vs Over-identification

 what is happening so that we can respond

 When we increase our capacity through compassion to be present, we offer ourselves a little space and freedom to respond to our circumstances with discernment.

 Our reactivity can then be explored in a more conscious and skillful way.